igihozo-stella/Password-Locker/README.md

 ## Password Locker

 ## Description

 This is a python3.6 based project for storing and generating password for different sites.

 ## Author

 Igihozo Stella

 ## Installations requirements

+- clone this repo to your terminal with this command
+-
 ## Testing The Application

 * to run the tests for the two classes credentials and user: